 In this example, the Grant Date and Expiration Date are placeholders.
 Once the grant has been fully signed and executed, the Grant Date will populate.
 Because the Expiration Date is dependent on the Grant Date, it will populate after the Grant Date is determined.

 It is set based on the last signature of the document or of the document's board consent.

 However, in some cases, this can be overridden.
-As an example, if you generate a board consent, it takes on the date when the last signature was received, but you can change it to another future date (e.g. you can sign a consent in March and set the Grant date to April).
-It can NOT be changed to an earlier date (i.e signing a consent in March and dating the consent to a date in February is NOT allowed).
+As an example, if you generate a Board Consent, it takes on the date when the last signature was received.
+When issuing a new grant, you can change the Grant Date to a future date.
+It cannot be changed to an earlier date (e.g., signing a consent in March and dating the grant to a date in February).
 Whatever date is on the board consent will then apply to the grants as the grant date.

 If you upload the board consent that approves the grants, you can enter the date.
-This date will then be applied to the generated grants.
-As an example, if you upload a board consent and indicate it is dated December 20, 2018, then you use the platform to issue the grants and have them signed on April 1, 2019, the grant date will be December 20, 2018.
+This date will then be applied to the generated grants and not the date when the workflow was completed.

-Whatever the grant date is, this will be set 10 years after that grant date.
+Typically, the expiration of a stock option grant is 10 years after that grant date.
 In certain cases, it can be overridden, however.

 Fidelity does not provide legal or tax advice.

 Screenshots are for Illustrative Purposes Only.